artemdevel/artemdevel.github.io/_posts/2022-10-20-android-root.md

 adb shell chmod 04755 /system/xbin/su
 ```
 NOTE: unfortunately this doesn't work because `adb remount` requires `adb root` and `adb root` fails for `production builds`
-Possible workaround is modify and recompile adb.
+Possible workaround is to modify and recompile adb.

 #### Modify system image and flash it
 This looks relatively simple but it requires careful image modification and own `su` implementation.
 As the AOSP has its own